gap year Himalayas

 Do You Dream About Quitting Your Job And Travelling The World?

-For a lot of people, the idea of quitting their job and travelling the world carries an almost emotional power.
+For a lot of people, once they get past the fear of the unknown and doing something different, the idea of quitting their job and travelling the world carries an almost emotional power.
 Not just because of the travel itself, but because of what it represents.

 A new life.
 Freedom.
 Relief.
 Space to breathe again.
 The feeling of finally stepping away from routines, expectations and responsibilities that may have quietly consumed more of your life than you ever intended them to.
 That feeling is liberating.
 It is intoxicating.

 And honestly?
-If that is something you genuinely want to do, there is nothing wrong with that either.
+If that is something you genuinely want to do, there is nothing wrong with that.

 For some people, quitting their job and leaving to travel becomes one of the most exciting, empowering and life changing decisions they ever make.
 There really is something unforgettable about finally handing in your notice, walking away from a version of life that no longer feels right and choosing yourself for once.